 The question is open-ended requiring a short description of what has been done for text capturing (OCRing and post-editing) and what software has been used (name, Internet address (url) or other reference).
-Regarding the procedures for text capturing, one respondent pointed out double keying and the other one described a chain of word processing, dictionary compilation and publishing.
-Regarding the software used for for text capturing, three responses referred to ABBYY FineReader
+Regarding the procedures for text capturing, one respondent pointed out double keying and another described a chain of word processing, dictionary compilation and publishing.
+Regarding the software used for text capturing, three responses referred to ABBYY FineReader